Adam-Fresko/Lib--ColorBars/README.md

 License
 ==============

-Copyright 2013 readyState Software Limited
+Copyright 2014 Adam Fręśko - Deadswine Studio

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.